nick-rc/aqua_track/README.md

 git checkout main
 ```
 4.)
 Merge branch into master repo
 - I use --no-ff to clarify how branches are developed and introduced into master/main.
+(It looks good using 'Git Graph' on VS Code too.)
 ```
 git merge --no-ff new_branch
 ```